John B. Turchin: Early life and career

-Ivan Turchin was born on December 24, 1822, or January 30, 1822, into a Don Cossack family of the nobility of the Russian Empire.
+Ivan Turchin was born on December 24, 1822, or January 30, 1822, into the Don Cossack Turchaninov family of the nobility of the Russian Empire.
 He entered the Imperial Russian Army in 1843, and graduated from the Imperial Military Academy in St. Petersburg in 1852.
 His father was a Major in the Imperial Russian Army, which gained him entry into schools that led to his eventual military commission.
 While serving as a lieutenant, he took part in the Russian campaign to help Emperor Franz Joseph defeat the Hungarian Revolution of 1848.
-He later served as a Colonel of Staff in the Russian Guards and fought in the Crimean War.
+He later served as a Colonel of Staff in the Imperial Guard and fought in the Crimean War.

 Following his graduation, Turchin was posted to the staff of Imperial Guards in St. Petersburg, under the command of Count F.V.
 Rudiger.
-He was promoted to the rank of Colonel and even served on the personal staff of the Tsarevich Alexander Nikolaevich.
+He was promoted to the rank of Colonel and even served on the personal staff of Tsarevich Alexander Nikolaevich.

 His military career in Russia, according to Thomas Lowry, was spent in the "État Major", an early military intelligence wing of the Imperial Russian Army, "that collected and prepared maps, interrogated citizens, and made lists of supplies, roads, and bridges".
 During his 1862 court-martial, Turchin complained that the United States Army had as yet no equivalent to the "État Major" and that he was accordingly, "forced to do such staff work himself, which left him little time to attend to peripheral matters".

 In May 1856, he married Nadezhda Lvova, the daughter of his commanding officer.
 Later that year, he and his wife emigrated to the United States, where he eventually settled in Chicago and worked for the Illinois Central Railroad.
 He Americanised his name to John Basil Turchin and his wife did the same, adopting the name Nadine Turchin.

 The Turchins' reasons for emigration to the United States remain uncertain, but are believed by some scholars to have been connected to a secret belief in liberal democracy and representative government and possibly also, given his later policy of protecting runaway slaves during the American Civil War, to a likely hostility to serfdom in Russia.
 If so, these would not have been acceptable positions, particularly following the Decembrist revolt, for any Russian subject, no matter what their place in the class system, to hold during the reign of Tsar Nicholas I of Russia.

-Intriguingly, in one letter following his emigration, Turchin wrote, "I thank America for one thing, it helped me get rid of my aristocratic prejudices, and it reduced me to the rank of a mere mortal.
+In a letter following his emigration, Turchin wrote:

+I thank America for one thing, it helped me get rid of my aristocratic prejudices, and it reduced me to the rank of a mere mortal.
 I have been reborn.
 I fear no work; no sphere of business scares me away, and no social position will put me down; it makes no difference whether I plow and cart manure or sit in a richly decorated room and discuss astronomy with the great scholars of the New World.
-I want to earn the right to call myself a citizen of the United States of America."
+I want to earn the right to call myself a citizen of the United States of America.